zhouyan/vSMC/README.md

 support all the C++11 features used by the library very well.
 [Intel C++ Compiler][icpc] when used with [GCC][GCC] 4.7's standard library can also support all the C++11 features.
-When it is used with [GCC][GCC] 4.8's standard library, which Intel claims full support, though all features are supported, some examples fails to compile when complex template metaprogramming are involved.
+When it is used with [GCC][GCC] 4.8's standard library, though all features are supported, some examples fail to compile when complex template constructs are involved.
 The issues are still under investigation.
-The current workaround is that use the [Boost][Boost] Function library instead of the standard library `<functional>` (by defining the flag `-DVSMC_HAS_CXX11LIB_FUNCTIONAL=0`) when use this compiler configuration in C++11 mode.
+The current workaround is to use the [Boost][Boost] Function library instead of the standard library `<functional>` (by defining the flag `-DVSMC_HAS_CXX11LIB_FUNCTIONAL=0`) when using this compiler configuration in C++11 mode.

 [Microsoft Visual C++][MSVC] is also supported.
-Version 2008 and later is able to compile the examples in C++98 mode.
-Version 2012 and later is able to support most of the C++11 features.
+Version 2008 and later are able to compile the examples in C++98 mode.
+Version 2012 and later support most of the C++11 features.
 However, this compiler is tested less regularly.

-Other compilers such as [Open64][Open64] were previously tested in C++98 modes (most of them don't support C++11 at all).
-Future developments will relies more on C++11 features.
+Other compilers such as [Open64][Open64] were previously tested in C++98 mode (most of them don't support C++11 at all).
+Future developments will rely more on C++11 features.
 There are likely to be new (optional) features that are C++11 only.
-Therefore these outdated compilers won't be tested anymore.
+Therefore, these outdated compilers won't be tested anymore.
-However, for the foreseeable future, all basic features will be supported by a C++98 compiler.
+However, for the foreseeable future, all basic features should be supported by a C++98 compiler.

 # License